Ragoût de viande avec pommes de terre, carottes et feuille de laurier dans un bol sur une table en bois.

 Curry massaman - Ajouter les échalotes, l’ail, le galanga et la citronnelle, puis continuer à piler.

-• Add the ground spices and shrimp paste, then pound until a smooth paste forms.
+• Add the ground spices and shrimp paste, then pound until the mixture forms a smooth paste.

 Curry massaman - Ajouter les épices pilées et la pâte de crevettes, puis piler jusqu’à obtention d’une pâte homogène.